Emily Sears Shows Cleavage In High-Slit Gown With Plunging Neckline

 "Well Emily, your 'glam skills' are still perfect," concurred a fourth supporter.

-The multi-time cover girl and Melbourne, Victoria native’s wavy blond locks extended from a right-side part and wavily draped over her shoulder and ample bosom on the opposite side.
+The multi-time cover girl and Melbourne, Victoria, native's wavy blond locks extended from a right-side part and draped over her shoulder and ample bosom on the opposite side.
 Meanwhile, her pink-hued lips were slightly parted and pursing in a way that projected sheer sensuality.

 The neckline of Sears' gown plummeted all the way to her upper midsection, leaving little mystery about the physical makeup of her perky bust.
 And while the garment was split from her upper thigh on down, it conformed tightly to her waist and hips, accentuating her sinuous figure along the way.